Ptolemy2002/js-utils/lib/README.md

 #### Returns
 `Boolean` - `true` if the value is `null` or `undefined`, `false` otherwise.

+### loadExtension
+#### Description
+This function allows you to add a function to the prototype of any object, making it as if the function was part of the standard library.
+The property will not be added if it already exists, and it will not be iterated over in for loops, `Object.keys()`, or similar.

+#### Parameters
+- `name` (String): The name of the function to be added to the prototype.
+This is the name that will be used to access the function.
+- `func` (Function): The function to be added to the prototype.
+- `base` (Type): The object type to which the function will be added.

+#### Returns
+None

+## unloadExtension
+#### Description
+This function allows you to remove a function from the prototype of any object, making it as if the function was never part of the standard library.

+#### Parameters
+- `name` (String): The name of the function to be removed from the prototype.
+- `base` (Type): The object type from which the function will be removed.

+#### Returns
+None

+### ext_hasNestedProperty
+#### Description
+An extension function that checks if an object has a property, then that property's value has the next property in the chain, and so on.
+Since it is an extension function, it assumes `this` is the object to be checked.
+It is heavily recommended to register this function with the `loadExtension` function.

+#### Parameters
+- `prop` (any): The property chain to be checked.
+If this is a string, it will be assumed that every key has string type.
+The string will be split by dots to create an array.
+Arrays are left as they are.
+If this value has any other type, the function acts exactly as `hasOwnProperty`.

+#### Returns
+`Boolean` - `true` if the object contains every property in the chain, `false` otherwise.

 ## Classes
 The following classes are available in the library: